disorderedmaterials/jv2/README.md

 #### 4. Install a Git Credential Manager (Optional)

-If you're intending to do a lot of development it may be worth installing a suitable credential manager such as the one nbased on Gnome's `libsecret`:
+If you're intending to do a lot of development it may be worth installing a suitable credential manager such as the one based on Gnome's `libsecret`:

 ```sh
 sudo dnf install git-credential-libsecret -y